Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 Measures to Prevent Fires and ExplosionsInitiated Emergency Audits, to Which Outside Experts Are Invited

 To prevent fires and explosions that, once they occur, have a major impact on the surrounding environment and on business continuity, in addition to the safety audits performed thus far, we implement emergency response audits, to which we invite outside disaster experts.
-We verify the storage and handling status of hazardous materials as well as the recovery system used following a disaster, including a natural disaster, thereby promoting improvements by detecting the risk posed by disasters at an early stage.
+We verify items such as the storage and handling status of hazardous materials as well as the recovery systems used following a disaster, including natural disasters, and promote the quick identification of disaster risks and the subsequent implementation of preventative measures.

 |Type of audit||Target / aim of audit|

-At the Sekisui Chemical Group, we conduct “heads-up training” to fortify the decision-making abilities of all our employees in the event that they encounter an emergency situation.
-More specifically, emergency crews are given scenarios where equipment designed to prevent danger fails and challenges the trainees to ask questions to solve the problem on the spot.
-This training improves the skills needed to respond to unexpected situations in the event of a natural disaster by passing down to younger employees the on-site safety know-how accumulated over many years by senior employees.
-Through this training, we were able to improve equipment countermeasures and revise work operating manuals.
-The training acts to verify the effectiveness of procedures taken during emergency situations and presents opportunities for employees to engage in evacuation drills and disaster prevention drills.
-This training has been applied on various occasions, including to handle problems, and in evacuation and emergency drills.
+At Sekisui Chemical Group, we conduct “Heads-up training” to fortify the decision-making abilities of all our employees in the event that they encounter an emergency situation.
+More specifically, supervisors with years of experience will ask trainees what they would do if equipment designed to prevent danger fails and the trainees will be tasked with providing responses off the top of their heads.
+This training improves the skills needed to respond to unexpected situations in the event of a disaster by passing down to younger employees the on-site safety know-how accumulated over many years by senior employees.
+Through this training, we were able to improve equipment countermeasures and revise operating procedures.
+In addition to teaching trainees how to handle potential problems, the training has been applied on various occasions, including evacuation drills and disaster prevention drills.